Perspective | I counted votes in Michigan. There’s no way to commit fraud.

 At the next station, another volunteer took the ballot out of the privacy seal and made sure it was filled in correctly, in black or blue ink.
 Then they brought it to a tabulator, a high-speed, automated machine that processed ballots in batches of 50, outputting results automatically.
 If a ballot wasn’t filled in correctly — if the marks were in highlighter or something — then the ballot went to the duplicator table, staffed by one Democrat and one Republican.
 According to very strict rules, they copied over that ballot’s markings onto a fresh ballot, even if it contained mistakes (like voting for two presidential candidates instead of one).
 The original was kept as a record, and the fixed copy went to the tabulator to be scanned.

 It would take a level of effort I can’t even comprehend to circumvent that process.
 The sheer volume of ballots, their exact ID numbers, the number of people involved who have never met each other and don’t have much opportunity to talk and don’t have their cellphones — all those layers add up and keep the process fair and the count accurate.
 Michigan also allows all political parties, as well as some nonpartisan groups, to each have one election challenger at the count.
 They walked around, taking notes.
 They could stand behind us and watch us work, and they could ask questions at any time about what we were doing and how we were doing it.
-We had roughly a dozen people circulating around the space, watching us all day.
+We had about a dozen people circulating around the space, watching us all day.
 It was odd to feel that supervised, but I was glad to have them in the room.
 They would interrupt to ask things like “What are you doing now?” or “Can you explain that to me?” but the tone wasn’t confrontational.
 Things proceeded smoothly.
-Over the course of 24 hours, Ann Arbor processed about 55,000 absentee votes, or 93 percent of the absentee ballots it received.
+Over 24 hours, Ann Arbor processed about 55,000 absentee votes, or 93 percent of the absentee ballots it had issued.

-In the following days, it made me angry — angrier than I thought I would be — to see people dismiss all that work out of hand with no basis at all or based on wild, concocted claims.
+In the following days, it made me angry — angrier than I thought I would be — to see people dismiss all that work out of hand with no basis at all, or based on wild, concocted claims.
 So much work and care and attention go into ensuring that our elections run well.
 The cooked-up outrage, all those accusations or insinuations, also just felt dumb.
 It betrays a profound lack of knowledge about the process — a process that is completely knowable, if you take a moment to learn.

 For those 13 hours that we counted our city’s ballots, it felt like a bubble of calm amid the country’s chaos.
 Across party lines, we were working together on something important.
-At lunch, still phone-less, we chatted about our jobs and our lives in the city and the first thing we would do when the pandemic was over.
-We were all identified by our party registrations, but no one talked about who they voted for.
+At lunch, still phone-less, we chatted about our jobs and our lives in the city and the first thing we would do when the coronavirus pandemic was over.
+We were all identified by our party registrations, but no one talked about whom they voted for.
 We participated in our democracy, and there was no ugliness about it.

 The past four years have been so discouraging and divisive, and it has made a lot of Americans feel that our country’s institutions are totally broken.
 But this one, small, crucial thing actually does work.
 I wish more people could see that.